A sharp $p$-subadditive bound for the $l_p$ Hausdorff distance from convex hull: Introduction

-where $\textup{conv}(A)$ is the convex hull of the set $A$, and $\|\cdot\|_p$ is the $l_p$-norm on $\mathbb{R}^n$.
-Intuitively, the value $d^{(l_p)}(A)$ is the farthest possible $l_p$-distance to the set $A$ from a point in the convex hull of $A$.
-In fact, the name \textit{Hausdorff distance} originates from the fact the quantity $d^{(l_2)}(A)$ is exactly the distance between the set $A$ and and its convex hull, measured by the Hausdorff metric.
+Intuitively, the quantity $d^{(\ell_p)}(A)$ is the farthest distance to the set $A$ from within its convex hull.
+In fact, the name Hausdorff distance comes from the fact that $d^{(\ell_p)}(A)$ is exactly the distance between $A$ and $\textup{conv}(A)$, measured by the Hausdorff metric induced by the norm $\|\cdot\|_p$.